-Payment by KDL of Gross Settlement Amount.
-The Gross Settlement Amount shall be deposited with the Settlement Administrator within thirty (30) calendar days of the "Effective Date" which is defined as the later of the following events: (a) the Court's final approval of the Settlement if no objections by or on behalf of Settlement Class members have been filed and not withdrawn; (b) the time for appeal has expired if an objection has been filed and no appeal has been filed or withdrawn; or (c) the final resolution of any appeal that has been filed.
+Payment by Defendant of Gross Settlement Amount.
+With the exception of the Settlement Administrator's fees, if required by the Settlement Administrator, the Gross Settlement Amount shall be deposited by Defendant into a qualified settlement fund set up by the Settlement Administrator for the benefit of participating Settlement Class members.
+Defendant agrees to deposit the Gross Settlement Amount with the Settlement Administrator within thirty (30) calendar days after the "Effective Date" which is defined as the latter of: (a) the Court's final approval of the settlement if no objections by or on behalf of Settlement Class members have been filed; (b) the time for appeal has expired if an objection has been filed and no appeal has been filed or withdrawn; or (c) the final resolution of any appeal that has been filed.

-Within ten (10) calendar days following KDL's deposit of the Gross Settlement Amount with the Settlement Administrator, the Settlement Administrator will calculate Settlement Award amounts and provide the same to counsel for the Parties for review and approval.
+Within ten (10) calendar days following TK Services' deposit of the Gross Settlement Amount with the Settlement Administrator, the Settlement Administrator will calculate Settlement Award amounts and provide the same to counsel for the Parties for review and approval.
 Within seven (7) calendar days of approval by counsel for the Parties, the Settlement Administrator will prepare and mail Individual Settlement Awards, less applicable taxes and withholdings, to participating Settlement Class members.